keonlee9420/Expressive-FastSpeech2/README.md

 # Synthesize Using Pre-trained Model

-Not permitted to share pre-trained model publically due to the copyright of [AIHub Multimodal Video AI datasets](https://www.aihub.or.kr/aidata/137) and [IEMOCAP database](https://sail.usc.edu/iemocap/).
+Not permitted to share pre-trained model publicly due to the copyright of [AIHub Multimodal Video AI datasets](https://www.aihub.or.kr/aidata/137) and [IEMOCAP database](https://sail.usc.edu/iemocap/).

 # Train